 Cartridge covers the entire chip surface for:

-The 96-channel printhead enable a 96 protein array to be immobilized in parallel from flow onto a sensor chip surface in a single step.
+The 96-channel printhead enables a 96 protein array to be immobilized in parallel from flow onto a sensor chip surface in a single step.
 This can be repeated up to 4 times to build a 384 array on the SPR surface.

 The sample deck adds another layer of throughput and flexibility.

 A streamlined user interface enables quick and efficient experimental setup.
-A diverse range of experiments can be quickly defined using intuitive features, minimizing hands on time prior to assay start.
+A diverse range of experiments can be quickly defined using intuitive features, minimizing hands-on time prior to assay start.